dassana-io/enterprise-docs/docs/app-store/apps/custom.md

 x-dassana-token = "YOUR_DASSANA_TOKEN"
 ```

 Alternatively, if you are ingesting csv logs, include the following sink.
-Modify the csvHeader parameter in the uri to include your csv headers.
+If your data does not include headers, set the withHeader parameter in the endpoint to be false, and add a csvHeader parameter to equal your headers as comma-seperated values.
+You can find an example of this in the CSV ingestion section above.

 ```yaml
 #####             #####